4 Restos, 1 Day: Denver Restaurants

-Time to wake up, because it is time for some breakfast.
+Time to wake up and hit your one of Denver’s restaurants, because it is time for some breakfast.
 Your mom always told you not to skip breakfast, and you really shouldn’t.
 Breakfast has a large impact on health including your endurance to get through the day, as well as helping to lower cholesterol, assuming you aren’t eating a doughnut everyday.
 So upgrade your breakfast and go to Syrup.
 Specializing in pancakes, they have also crafted over 30 different homemade syrups.

 If you aren’t a pancake lover, don’t worry — you won’t be ostracized because their menu is also filled with creative twists on classics.
 This breakfast spot might not help you lower your cholesterol but, hey, a little indulgence here and there never hurt anyone.